Sicc2201/IQ-stageE2023/README.md

 ## Getting Started

+### Disclaimer

-Disclaimer: All of this project as been done on linux.
+All of this project as been done on linux.
 It is tested on windows but, there might still be some errors.
 Not tested on MAC.

 ### Prequisite